-Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1
+Refuting Sam Shamoun's Arguments Against the Monotheism of Islam: Part 1

 Rebuttal to Sam Shamoun's Article "Quran Difficulty: